Resources

 Quick, plain-English posts that explain Family Court basics, timelines, and next steps—written to answer real questions without legal jargon.

-What should I expect at a fact-finding hearing in New York Family Court?
+What happens at a fact finding hearing in Suffolk County Family Court?

 Fast answers when you need them